ccfrp/DataONE-Derived-Data-Table-Code/README.md

 	CCFRP_Biomass_Conversion_20220206.csv - Provides length-weight and length-length conversion information for biomass calculations;

-CCFRP Database Information:

-Publish Date: February 1, 2021

-Data Format: The database was created in Microsoft Office Access 2003 & updated to v2010 in February 2014.

-Time Standard: Pacific Standard Time

-Time Period: August 6, 2007 – November 17, 2021

-Status: The database and metadata are complete

-Updates: The database and metadata will be updated with each additional year of data

 Access Restrictions: Contact Scott Hamilton (scott.hamilton@sjsu.edu) and Benjamin Ruttenberg (bruttenb@calpoly.edu) before these data are used for publication.